 This project provides sporting activities, case management and wilderness activities to Sudanese young people aged 10 to 24 years who are experiencing vulnerabilities and have had contact with the criminal justice system.

-Dedicated funding of $1.5 million has been allocated to 25 Koori youth crime prevention activities.
+Dedicated funding of $1.5 million was allocated to 25 Koori youth crime prevention activities in 2016-17.